bshauck/HeirErrBnB/README.md

 # How to setup fork

-Add description of the way to start a forked implementation
+Add description of the way to start a forked implementation.

+One of the first steps is to create appropriate .env, .env.d, and .env.p files.
+(You'll copy .env.d/.p onto .env based on whether you are doing development or production testing.)

 ## API Documentation